 The objective here is to hold onto as many items as possible.
 You’re going to need them to level up your own gear.

 Every few hours of game time, open up your inventory to check what you’ve picked up.
 Chances are, you’ll have a few dozen armor items and weapon items.

 You can now follow the steps below to start upgrading your gear.
 At this point, don’t worry about throwing away any of your gear.
-It will be very low level and the quicker you go through it, the quicker you can level it up.
+It will be a very low level and the quicker you go through it, the quicker you can level it up.

 - Open the menu and tap the items option.